quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 Once again everything is good, no swaps here.
 As it is the last pair, the iteration is completed.
 Thus, we have **three** elements bubbled to the end of the array:
 ![3th pass is completed](_images/3th-iteration-completed.png)

-During the last pass as you see we have know swaps, it means that we can stop our iterations as our array is completely sorted:
+During the last pass as you see we have no swaps, it means that we can stop our iterations as our array is completely sorted:
 ![Sorted array](../_images/sorted-array.png)

 ### Algorithm Invariants
-Based on our simple example let's try to define invariants that we need to check during the algorithm implementation for its correct behaviour.
+Based on our simple example let's try to define invariants that we need to check during the algorithm implementation for its correct behavior.
 As you can see for each pass the following should be true:

 * at the end of each pass the next largest element is bubbled to the end of the array;
-* after element is bubbled, it becomes frozen, we should not touch it anymore.
+* after an element is bubbled, it becomes frozen, we should not touch it anymore.

 ### Implementation
 As you remember we have already defined two auxiliary routines for elements [comparison][less-routine] and [swapping][swap-routine].
 To complete implementation of the entire algorithm, we need to have the following: